akshay-n-gupta-official/DSML_Skills_Certificates/README.md

-# As a Part of Learning Skills in Data Science and Machine Learning Journey, got few skills certificates from Scaler.
+# As a Part of Learning Skills in Data Science and Machine Learning Journey, got valuable skills certificates from Scaler.
 1. DBMS Fundamentals
 2. SQL
 3. Excel